rails/rails/guides/source/testing.md

 fixtures/  functional/  integration/  performance/  test_helper.rb  unit/
 ```

-The +unit+ directory is meant to hold tests for your models, the +functional+ directory is meant to hold tests for your controllers, the +integration+ directory is meant to hold tests that involve any number of controllers interacting, and the +performance+ directory is meant for performance tests.
+The `unit` directory is meant to hold tests for your models, the `functional` directory is meant to hold tests for your controllers, the `integration` directory is meant to hold tests that involve any number of controllers interacting, and the `performance` directory is meant for performance tests.

-Fixtures are a way of organizing test data; they reside in the +fixtures+ folder.
+Fixtures are a way of organizing test data; they reside in the `fixtures` folder.

-The +test_helper.rb+ file holds the default configuration for your tests.
+The `test_helper.rb` file holds the default configuration for your tests.

 ### The Low-Down on Fixtures